WheteThunger/GatherRates/README.md

       }
       ```
   - `DispenserRateOverrides` -- Mapping of dispenser entity short names to sub-mappings of item short names to gather rates, overriding both `DefaultRate` and `ItemRateOverrides`.
 This allows you to override gather rates per resource, based on the dispenser the resource is coming from.
     - Note: If you override rates for a dispenser that produces multiple items (e.g., `"metal.ore"` and `"hq.metal.ore"`), any items that you do not override will use the rates defined in `ItemRateOverrides` or `DefaultRate`.
-This allows you to only override specific combinations of dispensers and resources, without having to override them all.
+This allows you to override only specific combinations of dispensers and resources, without needing to override them all.
     - Example:
       ```json
       "DispenserRateOverrides": {